-If you’re not sure what sort of planner to get, this planner guide will help you narrow down your choices and find one that is great for you!
+If you’re not sure what sort of planner to get, this guide to choosing a planner will help you narrow down your choices and find one that is great for you!
 And then you are all set to start setting up your planner for the new year!

 SETTING UP YOUR PLANNER